 Eaton's message is clear; match fixing is not something that will become a scourge on our game – it already is.

-He then became full-time head of security with Fifa, helping to set up the federation's anti-match fixing and criminal behaviour programme.
+He then became full-time head of security with FIFA, helping to set up the federation's anti-match fixing and criminal behavior program.

-Eaton's role is to investigate fraud and travel the world bringing down criminal organisations and warning those illustrious clients of measures they can take to prevent match fixing from happening on their patch.
+Eaton's role is to investigate fraud and travel the world bringing down criminal organizations and warning those illustrious clients of measures they can take to prevent match fixing from happening on their patch.

 Yet you learn more about match fixing from the personal details, the individual stories that bring home quite how easy it can be to defraud supporters at every stage, than the bigger picture.

 They also show how fixing has evolved from somewhat crude, small-scale involvement to potentially dangerous criminal activity.

 Two Malaysians, a Chinese man and Charlton's security advisor were jailed in 1997 after a bribed security guard blew the whistle on a ploy to turn off the floodlights during a match against Liverpool at the Valley.
 The plan, which had succeeded on two previous occasions - at West Ham's Upton Park and Wimbledon's Selhurst Park - secured big-money payouts for Asian betting syndicates who profited from the games being brought to a premature halt.

 In 2010 a Cremonese player crashed his car after a match against Paganese.
 It transpired he and his teammates had allegedly been doped by goalkeeper Marco Paolini, who had attempted to rig the match to clear his gambling debts.
 Paolini has since been banned from soccer for five years.